 Royal Observatory Greenwich

 Take a selfie at the historic Prime Meridian where east meets west and take your place at the centre of the world.
-Whilst you’re at the top of the hill at the Royal Observatory be sure to enjoy the views of London and beautiful Greenwich Park, the perfect chance to point out landmarks to your kids.
+Whilst you’re at the top of the hill at the Royal Observatory be sure to enjoy the views of London, and beautiful Greenwich Park.

 Opening times may vary.
 Please check website for details.